UTSCC09/project-horizon/README.md

 ## Contributions
 <!-- **Task:** Describe the contribution of each team member to the project.
 Please provide the full name of each team member (but no student number).  -->

-- Ahmed Halat
+### Ahmed Halat
-  Was in charge of the 3D services, components and rendering as well as creating the basic setup for the frontend.
+  I Was in charge of the 3D services, components and rendering as well as creating the basic setup for the frontend.
 The basic frontend setup includes routing, navigation, structuring, pages and the frontend static pages like login and register.
-He also created the frontend and backend functionality for Notifications (setting up long polling and redis), Searching for user profiles and paginating posts and comments and the message service.
+  I also created the frontend and backend functionality for Notifications (setting up long polling and redis), Searching for user profiles and paginating posts and comments and the message service.
-  His main responsibility was however, working on the new post dialog including: allowing user to uploads STLs and render them, creating snapshots of scenes, customize and manipulate the STLs within a scene.
+  My main responsibility was however, working on the new 3D engine including: allowing user to uploads STLs and render them, creating snapshots of scenes, customize and manipulate the STLs within a scene.
-- Mohamed Halat
+### Mohamed Halat
-  - Figuring out basic backend architecture (typeorm + gql)
-  - Auth
-  - Deployment
-  - Comments
-  - Liking
-  - Following
+  I Was in charge of the backend architecture and the database as well as finding a suitable framework and doing basic setup.
+I created the basic database schema/entities and the basic CRUD operations for the posts, comments and users.
+I also created the basic authentication and authorization for the users.
+  My biggest responsibility was figuring out the initial deployment of the application.
+This included applying our kubernetes knowledge to deploy the application to GKE and making sure we had a secure connection to the internet.
+I also worked on various smaller features such as the profile pages, following, commenting and likeing.

 # One more thing?